In this guide, you will learn how to enable Twitter authentication and onboard dApp users.

-Select appropriate environment and create a new name for your dApp on the Twitter Developer Portal.
+Select an appropriate environment and create a new name for your dApp on the Twitter Developer Portal.

-In the Keys and Tokens tab, you will see API Key and API Key Secret values are generated automatically for your newly created app entry.
+In the Keys and Tokens tab, the API Key and API Key Secret values are generated automatically for your newly created app entry.
 Make sure you copy both of these as they will be needed later for setting up Twitter in the Arcana Dashboard.

 After this, you need to select OAuth Setup as shown below and configure the Redirect URI and your website domain.

 When you click Setup, you will see OAuth options.
-For Type of App, select Web App option.
+For Type of App field, select the Web App option.